Miserlou/Zappa/README.md

 #### Deploying to a Custom Domain Name with SSL Certificates

+Zappa can be deployed with custom certificates, Let's Encrypt certificates, and [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) certificates.

+Currently, the easiest of these to use are the AWS Certificate Manager certificates, as they are free, self-renewing, and require the least amount of work.

 ##### Deploying to a Domain With a Let's Encrypt Certificate (DNS Auth)

 If you want to use Zappa on a domain with a free Let's Encrypt certificate using automatic Route 53 based DNS Authentication, you can follow [this handy guide](https://github.com/Miserlou/Zappa/blob/master/docs/domain_with_free_ssl_dns.md).